English Reformation: Edwardian Reformation

-The confiscations caused tensions between Protestant church leaders and Warwick, now Duke of Northumberland.
-Cranmer, Ridley and other Protestant leaders did not fully trust Northumberland.
-Northumberland in turn sought to undermine these bishops by promoting their critics, such as Jan Laski and John Knox.
-Cranmer's plan for a revision of English canon law, the Reformatio legum ecclesiasticarum, failed in Parliament due to Northumberland's opposition.
-Despite such tensions, a new doctrinal statement to replace the King's Book was issued on royal authority in May 1553.
-The Forty-two Articles reflected the Reformed theology and practice taking shape during Edward's reign, which historian Christopher Haigh describes as a "restrained Calvinism".
-It affirmed predestination and that the King of England was Supreme Head of the Church of England under Christ.
+A new prayer book and liturgy, the Book of Common Prayer, was authorised by the Act of Uniformity 1549.
+It provided Protestants with a service free from what they considered superstition, while maintaining the traditional structure of the mass but provoked a rebellion—later known as the Prayer Book Rebellion—in the West Country, the West Midlands and Yorkshire, with considerable loss of life.

-Edward's succession
+In March 1551 the Privy Council ordered the confiscation of remaining church plate and vestments "for as much as the King's Majestie had neede [sic] presently of a mass of money".

 King Edward became seriously ill in February and died in July 1553.
 Before his death, Edward was concerned that Mary, his devoutly Catholic sister, would overturn his religious reforms.
-A new plan of succession was created in which both of Edward's sisters Mary and Elizabeth were bypassed on account of illegitimacy in favour of the Protestant Jane Grey, the granddaughter of Edward's aunt Mary Tudor and daughter in law of the Duke of Northumberland.
-This new succession violated the "Third" Succession Act of 1544 and was widely seen as an attempt by Northumberland to stay in power.
-Northumberland was unpopular due to the church confiscations, and support for Jane collapsed.
-On 19 July, the Privy Council proclaimed Mary queen to the acclamation of the crowds in London.
+A new plan of succession was created in which both of Edward's sisters Mary and Elizabeth were bypassed on account of illegitimacy in favour of the Protestant Jane Grey, the granddaughter of Edward's aunt Mary Tudor and daughter-in-law of the Duke of Northumberland: her disputed reign lasted nine days.
+However, on 19 July, the Privy Council proclaimed Mary queen to the acclamation of the crowds in London.